 Malaysians are categorised into three different income groups: Top 20% (T20), Middle 40% (M40), and Bottom 40% (B40).

-This is based on the Department of Statistics’ (DOSM) Household Income and Basic Amenities (HIS/BA) survey of 2019.
-HIS/BA is conducted twice every five years), results showed that the average household income in Malaysia has increased to RM8,479 per month, from RM7,901 per month in 2019.
+This is based on the Department of Statistics' (DOSM) Household Income and Basic Amenities (HIS/BA) survey of 2022 (conducted twice every five years), results showed that the average household income in Malaysia has increased to RM8,479 per month, from RM7,901 per month in 2019.
 This is an increase of 2.4%.
 The median household income also increased to RM6,338 per month in 2022, from RM5,878 per month in 2019.
 This is an increase of 7.2%.
 Over the years, the bar for each group’s income level has increased and this is one of the indicators of economic growth.

 The concepts and terms used here are summarised as:

-- HOUSEHOLD: A person or a group of people (related or unrelated) who usually live together in a living quarters and make provisions (expenses) for food and other necessities of life together.
-In 2019, the average size of Malaysian households was 3.9 persons.
+- HOUSEHOLD: A person or a group of people (related or unrelated) who usually live together in living quarters and make provisions (expenses) for food and other necessities of life together.
+In 2022, the average size of Malaysian households was 3.8 persons.

-- HOUSEHOLD INCOME: Overall income that is earned by household members, whether in cash or kind, and can be referred to as gross income.
-In 2019, the average monthly income in Malaysia decreased from RM7,901 in 2019 to RM6,338 in 2022.
+- HOUSEHOLD INCOME: Overall income that is earned by household members, whether in cash or kind and can be referred to as gross income.
+The average monthly household income in Malaysia decreased from RM7,901 in 2019 to RM6,338 in 2022.
 This is a decrease of 19.1%.
 The decrease in household income is likely due to a number of factors, including the COVID-19 pandemic, the rising cost of living, and the economic slowdown.

 - MEDIAN HOUSEHOLD INCOME: is the "middle" income number within a range of household incomes, arranged from low to high.
 For example, in Taman Bintang, there are five household incomes of RM5,000, RM10,000, RM15,000, RM20,000, and RM25,000; the median household income will be RM15,000.
 The median is used because it represents a more accurate representation of the area than a mean number (the average).